NeuroTechX/ntx_slack_archive/eegdata.md

  >I've implemented a whole bunch of the same stuff in Java for EEG 101.
 Not using Data Binding, though.
 Haven't actually come across that before

+10/6/2017 10:51 PM

+ **dano** :

+ >The next thing I, and other collaborators like hubertjb and psoulos, will be working on is implementing ERPs in the app.
+We would definitely love to talk about that, as it seems your MergedSeries is similar to the kind of thing we might be trying to implement